 Called jikoshōkai (自己紹介), many interviewers will start the interview asking about you.
 You should prepare a 1-minute summary of who you are, highlighting your strengths or experiences that you bring to the table.
 Don’t tell them your whole life story or go through your resume.
 This is just an introduction.

-State your name in the beginning, say a couple sentences about yourself, and end with yoroshiku onegai itashimasu (宜しくお願いいたします).
+During your Japanese job interview, state your name in the beginning, say a couple sentences about yourself, and end with yoroshiku onegai itashimasu (宜しくお願いいたします).

 2. Why do you want to work for our company?